 It sounds incongruous to say that the state of digital has been enabled by a virus.
-But with digital transformation having been a hot topic among business leaders over many years, the rate of change was suddenly given a massive boost by the unprecedented conditions created by coronavirus.
+But with digital transformation having been a hot topic among business leaders over many years, the rate of change was suddenly given a massive boost by the unprecedented conditions created by Covid-19.

 As a company, Six Degrees Executive was in the midst of improving our digital enablement and transitioning our digital infrastructure systems.
 But who would have thought it would mean enabling a full organisation to work from home within a matter of days?

 Luckily, Six Degrees was in the middle of rolling out new laptops, an initiative drastically sped up to allow our people to work from home within days.
 The transition fundamentally changed the way we work, enabling all our people to work remotely, transforming recruitment processes such as job interviews into the digital realm and allowing our teams to connect in unprecedented ways.

 Many organisations are still trying to find their way following monumental changes in the world.
 The COVID-19 pandemic forced us to step up our game on an unimaginable trajectory.
 We have come a long way and are still driving improvement every day seeing the opportunities it brings.
 However, without the forceful pressure from the virus, we now use other tools to keep up the change.
 We wanted to share our story and learning to help you to continue to benefit from the impact of the digital transformation.

 3 ways to transform your workplace’s digital enablement